Best CB Radios for Truckers in 2018 and Comprehensive Buying Guide

 Noise-canceling mics which are the most recommendable for truckers don’t get as loud as amplified and dynamic microphones.

-That being said, you’ll definitely need a radio with the mic gain function to make yourself loud and clear to others if you use this type of mic.
+That being said, you’ll need a radio with the mic gain function to make yourself loud and clear to others if you use this type of mic.

 This is a vital feature that no one would want to hit the road without.
 It is a potentially life-saving feature that is standard in most mid to high-end units and some low-end models too.